 How do they work?

-Funding for degree apprenticeships is divided between the government, who pay two-thirds, and the rest is paid by your employer.
-It’s like a full time job, with the benefit of studying for a degree alongside it!
+Funding for degree apprenticeships is divided between the government, who pay two-thirds, and your employer.
+It’s like a full-time job, with the benefit of studying for a degree alongside it!

 This could be you…